killerdolp/2D-report-ALGO/Report.md

 	smallest_node.left = node
 	node.parent = smallest_node

-	//Ensure that the reb black property are maintained FIX_INSERT(node)
+	//Ensure that the red-black property is maintained FIX_INSERT(node)
 ```

 In this implementation, the insert operation is only used when a new user is created.
 Unlike a normal RBT where nodes are inserted based on their values, every **new** user starts with **0 points**.
 Thus, the placement in the tree follows a fixed pattern.
-The pseudocode reflects this by locating the minimum node (the node with the smallest `points`) and add the new user as a left child.When a new node is added into the BST, this may violate the RBT properties.
+The pseudocode reflects this by locating the minimum node (the node with the smallest `points`) and adding the new user as a left child.
+When a new node is added to the BST, this may violate the RBT properties.
 To fix the tree, a corrective operation called `FIX_INSERT` is applied.

 ##### Fix Insert Operation
 ```
 FUNCTION FIX_INSERT(node):
-	// if both parent and node are red, it voliates the 3rd rule WHILE node.parent.color == "red" do
+	// if both parent and node are red, it violates the 3rd rule WHILE node.parent.color == "red" do
 		// check if the parent node is left child
 		IF node.parent == node.parent.parent.left do